Academic Advising of the Undergraduate

 - Half of the upper-division hours required for the major, and half of the minimum 12 hours of upper-division related coursework, must be earned at Rockhurst.

-- The last 30 hours of coursework must be completed at Rockhurst.
+- The final 30 hours of coursework must be taken at Rockhurst.

-- Even after the requirements for a degree have been fulfilled, the University still reserves the right to deny the degree if, in its judgment, the objectives of the University have not been adequately realized in the candidate.
+- Even after the requirements for a degree have been fulfilled, each student must complete the degree application in order to graduate.
+The University still reserves the right to deny the degree if, in its judgment, the objectives of the University have not been adequately realized in the candidate.

 See individual departments for specific major, minor, and certificate requirements.